BladeKitana732/Java-HW-W1D1/README.md

 4. Write a Java program that reads a number in inches, converts it to meters.
 Note: One inch is 0.0254 meter.
-Example: Input a value for inch: 1000 Expected Output: 1000.0 inch is 25.4 meters
+Example: Input a value for inch: 1000 Expected Output: 1000.0 inch is 25.4 meters - Completed